 For this project, your assigned team will identify and investigate a challenging decision situation or topic that has received attention in the popular press within the last 5 years.
-This challenge may be one that a specific organization faces at a specific point in time (e.g., A specific Facebook policy decision based on research/ experiments with users) or an endemic challenge that organizations face (e.g., ineffective hiring decisions; low representation of women at higher organizational levels).
+This challenge may be one that a specific organization faces at a specific point in time (e.g., A specific Facebook policy decision based on research/experiments with users) or an endemic challenge that organizations face (e.g., ineffective hiring decisions; incorporating AI into executive decision making).
 The decision situation or topic that your team chooses should be one that: